limon768/limon768.github.io/about.md

 comments: false
 ---

 Hello there visitor 😁!
-I'm always open to new opportunities in order to gain experience with unfamiliar tools and techniques, within the realm of cyber.
-On another note I like to play games , watch anime and read books in my freetime.
+I'm always open to new opportunities to gain experience with unfamiliar tools and techniques, within the realm of cyber.
+On another note, I like to play games, watch anime and read books in my free time.

-This is a blogging website where I will try to upload CTF 🏴‍☠️ write ups, project documentation 📃 and talk about new technologies 👨🏿‍💻.
+This is a blogging website where I will try to upload CTF 🏴‍☠️ write-ups, project documentation 📃 and talk about new technologies 👨🏿‍💻.

 ### **Links**